pingcap/docs-tidb-operator/en/aggregate-multiple-cluster-monitor-data.md

 ## Thanos

-[Thanos](https://thanos.io/design.md/) is a high availability solution for Prometheus to simplify the availability guarantee of Prometheus.
+[Thanos](https://thanos.io/design.md/) is a high availability solution for Prometheus that simplifies the availability guarantee of Prometheus.

 Thanos provides [Thanos Query](https://thanos.io/components/query.md/) component as a unified query solution across Prometheus.
 You can use this feature to solve the problem of aggregating monitoring data of multiple clusters.